-A recent discussion was about some aggressive wildlife encountered.
+A recent discussion detailed some aggressive wildlife encountered.

-In my years of backpacking, I’ve only had one truly aggressive encounter with wildlife.
+In my years of backpacking, I’ve only had one genuinely aggressive encounter with wildlife.

-The wildlife encounter was in the second most densely populated state in the country.
-Where the “wilds” are often third growth forest and suburban homes can often be seen.
+The wildlife encounter was in the second-most densely populated state in the country.
+Where the “wilds” are typically third growth forest and suburban homes can often be seen.

 It was in my home state of Rhode Island.

-My one and only truly scary encounter with an animal was with a Northern Goshawk.
+My only terrifying encounter with an animal was with a Northern Goshawk.

 An elegant raptor that occasionally makes the northwest corner of Rhode Island home.

 In April of 1999, I was in the George Washington Management Area.

 Truthfully, a very pretty area with tall pines and hemlocks and has the feel of New England’s further reaches.
 An occasional birch tree is even spotted.
 A pleasant hike of eight miles can be had in this (very) slightly off the beaten path area.

 With a nearby covered bridge, the area is reminiscent of Vermont.